anthonysalvato3/anthonysalvato3.github.io/_posts/2025-01-19-glucose-measurements-and-why-they-matter.markdown

 #### What Causes Insulin Resistance?

 The causes of insulin resistance are widely debated.
-After many hours of studying books, research papers, and lectures, I have concluded that insulin resistance is a deliberate adaptation by the body to prepare for potential food shortages.
+One fascinating idea is that insulin resistance may be a deliberate adaptation by the body to prepare for potential food shortages.
 When food is metabolized into energy, reactive molecules called [reactive oxygen species (ROS)](https://en.wikipedia.org/wiki/Reactive_oxygen_species) are naturally produced.
 While ROS serve functional purposes in the body, excessive accumulation can damage cells.
 The body’s antioxidant defense system, which relies on proteins, vitamins, minerals, and [polyphenols](https://en.wikipedia.org/wiki/Polyphenol), protects against this damage.

-However, a diet deficient in these nutrients relative to energy intake—combined with substances like refined oils and artificial additives—can overwhelm the defense system.
+However, a diet deficient in these nutrients relative to energy intake—combined with oxidation-prone substances like refined oils—can overwhelm the defense system.
 This imbalance particularly affects brain cells, or [neurons](https://en.wikipedia.org/wiki/Neuron), that regulate appetite and blood sugar.
 These neurons [are highly susceptible to oxidative damage](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7603161/), and when damaged, their hormonal signaling becomes impaired.
 The impaired hormonal signaling leads to the following initial consequences:

 <figure>
     <img src="/assets/images/leptin+resistance+diagram.png"